Ramane23/AI_Chatbots/README.md

 ---

 ### 2. **Chatbot with Tools**
-A more advanced chatbot that uses LangGraph to decide when to call external tools (e.g., calculator, search) based on the user's input.
+A more advanced chatbot that uses LangGraph to decide when to call external tools (Tavily web search tool) based on the user's input.

 - 🛠 Tool-based reasoning
 - 🔄 Groq + LangGraph orchestration